thisisevilevil/evilevil365/_posts/2024-04-13-ManageBIOSSettings-Dell.md

 ## Wrapping up
 A part of me still wants Dell to pivot towards DFCI, but I know they had their reasons to go their own way, still working together with Microsoft though.
 It's still cool that we now have this option.
-In the past I've simply use Remediations to set BIOS settings + BIOS Passwords, but it's not super pretty to do it that way.
+In the past I've simply used Remediations to set BIOS settings + BIOS Passwords, but it's not super pretty to do it that way.
 But hey, we'll take what we can get for now :)

 You can find the user guides for all of this stuff we went through, from Dell's website [here](https://www.dell.com/support/home/en-us/product-support/product/command-endpoint-configure/docs).
 You can also follow Microsoft's official docs for this feature [here](https://learn.microsoft.com/en-us/mem/intune/configuration/bios-configuration).
 I also imagine this feature will undergo a lot of changes, so I will try and keep this blog updated as it evolves, it's still very fresh.